CRTK0/V_OmegaFold/README.md

 pip install -r requirements.txt python src/01_esmfold_local.py
 ```
+The Residue 121 Anomaly and the subsequent Structural Columns Theory were discovered through a unique human-AI symbiotic process.
+The Lead Architect (CRTK0) provided the core vision: the necessity of a modular "jump" from 1D sequences to multi-dimensional physical anchors, combined with the groundbreaking insight that protein folding does not require testing millions of random combinations, as the protein collapses into a pre-existing structural mold.

+Gemini (Advanced Tier) executed the deep structural analysis to identify Residue 121 as the primary evidence of this behavior, confirming that folding is a modular process dictated by specific anchor points.

 Disclaimer: This project is a computational simulation (in silico).
 Generated sequences and models have not been subjected to in vitro or in vivo testing.
 For open-source research purposes only.

 ##############################################################